English

 The ability to spell words accurately and arrange them effectively into a sentence with appropriate punctuation is essential for effective written communication

 Successful communication is dependent on the ability to ‘say what you mean’.
-As a writer; using a range of descriptive words helps the reader envision the content and context of the writing.
+Using a range of descriptive words helps the reader envision the content and context of the writing.
 By including variety in sentences and paragraphs, the reader maintains interest and engagement.

 Reading allows the observation of writing, first hand.
 Readers can experience a range of styles, structures and vocabulary choices when reading widely.
 When combined with personal experience and imagination, pupils are able to write with effect in a range of genres.